How Do Space Investors See the Outlook for Space Sustainability?

 Timur Davis, investment director of Munich Re Ventures, also sees the long-term potential —and necessity — of investing in sustainability-specific approaches over other space and satellite solutions.

-Munich Re has invested in three space sustainability companies to date: Okapi Orbits, a space domain awareness software company, Orbit Fab, an in-space refueling company, and Starfish Space, a mission extension and debris deorbiting company.
+Munich Re Ventures has invested in three space sustainability companies to date: Okapi Orbits, a space domain awareness software company, Orbit Fab, an in-space refueling company, and Starfish Space, a mission extension and debris deorbiting company.

 “Our investments are ‘thesis driven.’
 When we first decided that we wanted to invest in space, we spent a significant amount of time looking through the various segments to understand where we felt held the most potential,” Davis says.